-3. This Program prepares students to work as Primary Care Advanced Practice Nurses therefore clinical hours are to be done in primary care settings.
-Family Practice, Pediatric and Internal Medicine settings will provide opportunities for the majority of clinical experiences.
-Students may not do clinical hours in a hospital setting or round on patients in a hospital setting as these hours will not count toward the required hours.
-Students may contact Denise Ostovich, Clinical Site Coordinator, at 719-255-4473 or by email at mostovic@uccs.edu with questions about clinical sites.
+This Program prepares students to work as a PMHNP therefore clinical hours will be done in Psychiatric Mental Health settings or in medical settings working with behavioral health clients Contact Denise Ostovich, MPH, MSN, RN, Clinical Practicum Coordinator, at 719-255-4473 or by email at mostovic@uccs.edu with questions about clinical sites.

-Prior to planning clinical experiences outside of Colorado, it is imperative that the student check with the College's Department of Nursing regarding any changes in state regulations centered on clinical hours in specific states.
+Prior to planning anticipated clinical experiences outside of Colorado, it is imperative that the student check with the College's Department of Nursing regarding any changes in state regulations centered on clinical hours in specific states.
 These changes can occur at any time by any state.
+State approval includes didactic education in addition to clinical education.
 Students need to stay abreast of changes in regulations that can affect their clinical placement decisions.